The adventurous trekking trail dedicated to the founder of International Scouts- Baden Powell Scout Trek

-In a bid to encourage young people from different corners of the world to visit Nepal for their outdoor interests, Tourism Authorities of Nepal had been looking at different potentials and in this connection, Government of Nepal recently announced the opening of this new trekking route, named after the founder of International scouts, “Lord Baden Powell”.
-The trekking route had been opened for foreigners since 2004, but had rarely been approached by tourists.
+In a bid to encourage young people from different corners of the world to visit Nepal for their outdoor interests, Tourism Authorities of Nepal have been looking at different potentials and in this connection, the Government of Nepal has opened this trekking route, named after the founder of International scouts, “Lord Baden Powell”.
+The trekking route has opened for foreigners since 2004, but has rarely been approached by tourists.
 In 2007, Explore Himalaya organized the first ever expedition along this trekking route, for the International scouts in order to commemorate Lord Baden Powell.

-From Kathmandu, we take approx nine-hours drive to Syabru Besi.
+From Kathmandu, we drive for approx 9 hours to Syabru Besi.
 After driving 30 kms, we approach pristine villages on the banks of the river Trishuli.
-We also get enchanting panorama of the Himalaya, including the Annapurnas, Manaslu, Ganesh Himal and the peaks of the Langtang region. .
+We also get to view the enchanting panorama of the Himalaya, including the Annapurnas, Manaslu, Ganesh Himal and the peaks of the Langtang region. .

 The meeting and handling was excellent.
 Everything worked!
 Good tents and facilities (dining & toilet tents).
 For young mountaineers I suggest an extra day/camp between Kyangjin Gompa and High Camp, some where around 4,400m.

 We work with the motto "Tourism for Development".
 Explore Himalaya Community Service Project was conceived to empower underprivileged segments of Nepal.